Skip to main content

 Event-driven integration

 Deck is built for event-driven architectures.
 Rather than polling for status changes, you register event destinations and Deck pushes events to your infrastructure as they happen.
-Events cover the full lifecycle: connections opening and closing, task runs starting and completing, interactions required, deliveries failing.
-Every event includes the full object payload so your handler has the context it needs without additional API calls.
+Events cover the full lifecycle: credential verification, sessions starting and completing, task runs progressing, interactions required, deliveries failing.
+Every event includes a summary of the resource so your handler has the context it needs without additional API calls.
 Deck delivers events to webhooks, AWS SQS, GCP Pub/Sub, and other cloud-native destinations, with built-in retries and delivery tracking.

 Next steps